 -

 Thaumaturgy.
 Right up there with Minor Illusion and Prestidigitation among the top-tier utility cantrips.
 It’s somewhat more limited than either spell, but the divine magic tricks really help define a Cleric’s source of power right from the early levels.
+I can’t possibly cover all the potential use cases here, but check out my full guide on the spell to learn all the shenanigans you can get up to with Thaumaturgy.

 -